 In 2002 Matt Damon appeared on the big screen and shocked the world by displaying his acting on a new level as he portrayed a highly-skilled CIA operative “Jason Bourne”.
-Since 2002 Matt Damon has appeared for another two films, and a spin-off film (The Bourne Legacy) was created, introducing a new character to the Bourne world.
+Since 2002 Matt Damon has appeared in another two films, and a spin-off film (The Bourne Legacy) was created, introducing a new character to the Bourne world.
 Now, Matt Damon as Jason Bourne is back once again.

-To anyone who has seen a Bourne film, the plot outline is the same as what we have seen in all previous instalments.
+To anyone who has seen a Bourne film, the plot outline is the same as what we have seen in all previous installments.
 Jason Bourne is once again drawn out from hiding to uncover more truths about his past and will do anything to expose those behind it.
 The film also appears to ignore the events of the 4th film, which didn’t star Matt Damon.

 Actor Tommy Lee Jones is also the main actor in this film, but given the amount of screen time he is provided, I’m surprised he didn’t make top billing of the film’s poster (I’m not kidding).
-There is also a surprising 20min duration where Jason Bourne (Matt Damon) doesn’t even speak a word!
+There is also a surprising twenty-minute duration where Jason Bourne (Matt Damon) doesn’t even speak a word!

-If you have figured it out yet, I found Jason Bourne to be a huge disappointment and a letdown to the film’s franchise.
+If you have figured it out, I found Jason Bourne to be a huge disappointment and a letdown to the film’s franchise.
 While the previous Jason Bourne film (Bourne Legacy) didn’t even star Matt Damon, it provided a new direction and ideas that kept the franchise alive, and these advances have now been ignored and wasted.